ethereum-boilerplate/ethereum-boilerplate/README.md

 ![chains](https://user-images.githubusercontent.com/78314301/138758299-79bee590-5541-4723-b033-b8ee9b6ba693.gif)

 ⛓ `<Chains />` : Active network switch.
 Supports Ethereum, Polygon, BSC and Avalacnhe blockchains.
 Works only with networks that have already been added to Injected Wallet.
-You can find a guide on how to programmatically add a new network [here](https://docs.moralis.io/moralis-server/web3/web3#addnetwork)
+You can find a guide on how to programmatically add a new network [here](https://docs.moralis.io/moralis-server/web3/web3#addnetwork).
+Easily customizable, you can add other networks

 **Options**:
 - props (optional): networks to display.
 Added by default: polygon, eth, bsc and avalanche